-org/accounts_payable.finance/service/calendar

-names the calendar service of the organizational unit accounts_payable.finance.
-This might manage the meeting schedules of the organizational unit.
-EXAMPLE 2 The types of objects that may be named relative to a site name are services and files.
-Here are some examples of names that name objects relative to sites: site/b5.mtv/service/printer/speedy names a printer speedy in the b5.mtv site. site/admin/fs/usr/dist names a file directory usr/dist available in the site admin.
-EXAMPLE 3 The types of objects that may be named relative to a user name are services and files.
-Here are some examples of names that name objects relative to users: user/jsmith/service/calendar names the calendar service of the user jsmith. user/jsmith/fs/bin/games/riddles names the file bin/games/riddles of the user jsmith.
+user/jsmith/service/calendar

+names the calendar service of the user jsmith.

+user/jsmith/fs/bin/games/riddles

+names the file bin/games/riddles of the user jsmith.

 EXAMPLE 4 The types of objects that may be named relative to a host name are services and files.
+Here are some examples of names that name objects relative to hosts:

+host/mailhop/service/mailbox

+names the mailbox service associated with the machine mailhop.

+host/mailhop/fs/pub/saf/archives.91

-Here are some examples of names that name objects relative to hosts: host/mailhop/service/mailbox names the mailbox service associated with the machine mailhop. host/mailhop/fs/pub/saf/archives.91 names the directory pub/saf/archives.91 found under the root directory of the machine mailhop.
-SEE ALSO fncreate(1M), nis+(1), xfn(3XFN), fns(5), fns_initial_context(5), fns_references(5)
+names the directory pub/saf/archives.91 found under the root directory of the machine mailhop.

+$\label{eq:fncreate} fncreate(1M), \\ nis+(1), \\ xfn(3XFN), \\ fns(5), \\ fns_initial_context(5), \\ fns_initial_context(5),$ fns_references - overview of FNS References

+Every composite name in FNS is bound to a reference.
+A reference consists of a type and a list of addresses.
+The reference type is used to identify the type of object.

+An address is something that can be used with some communication mechanism to invoke operations on an object or service.
+Multiple addresses are intended to identify multiple communication endpoints for a single conceptual object or service.
+Each address in a reference consists of an address type and an opaque buffer.
+The address type determines the format and interpretation of the address data.
+Together, the address's type and data specify how to reach the object.
+Many communication mechanisms are possible; FNS does not place any restrictions on them.

+The following summarizes the reference and address types that are currently defined.
+New types should be registered with the Federated Naming Group at SunSoft.

+Reference Types

-NAME fns_references - overview of f FNS References DESCRIPTION NS is bound to a reference .
-A reference consists sses.
-The reference type is used to identify the to invoke operations on an operation of a service.
-Each address in a rebuffer.
-The address type defaddress data.
-Together, the a t can be used with some communication mechanism object or service.
-Multiple addresses are intended to ation endpoints for a single conceptual object or ference consists of an address type and an opaque termines the format and interpretation of the address's type and data specify how to reach the n mechanisms are possible; FNS does not place any Reference Types defined.
-New types should at SunSoft. he reference and address types that are currently be registered with the Federated Naming Group 'N_ID_STRING identifier format unless otherwise onc_fn_enterprise Enterprise root context. onc_fn_organization A context for naming objects related to an organizational unit. onc_fn_hostname A context for naming hosts. onc_fn_username A context for naming users. onc_fn_user A context for naming objects related to a user. onc_fn_host A context for naming objects related to a computer. onc_fn_site A context for naming sites. onc_fn_service A context for naming services. onc_fn_nsid A context for naming namespace identifiers. onc_fn_generic A context for naming application-specific objects. onc_fn_fs A context for naming files, directories, and file systems. onc_fn_printername A context for naming printers. onc_printers A printer object.
-When implemented on top of NIS+, this could also be a context for naming printers.
+All reference types use the FN ID STRING identifier format unless otherwise qualified.

+onc_fn_enterprise Enterprise root context. onc_fn_organization A context for naming objects related to an organizational unit. onc_fn_hostname A context for naming hosts. onc_fn_username A context for naming users. onc_fn_user A context for naming objects related to a user. onc_fn_host A context for naming objects related to a computer. onc_fn_site A context for naming sites. onc_fn_service A context for naming services. onc_fn_nsid A context for naming namespace identifiers. onc_fn_generic A context for naming application-specific objects. onc_fn_fs A context for naming files, directories, and file systems. onc_fn_printername A context for naming printers. onc_printers A printer object.
+When implemented on top of NIS+, this could also be a context for naming printers. fn_link_ref An XFN link. inet_domain An Internet domain.